Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 That is why collar choice matters more than many buyers expect.

-- if the shirt is meant to feel softer and more relaxed, a self-fabric collar can work — but only when wash stability is proven
+A self-fabric collar can work when the shirt is meant to feel softer and more relaxed, but only when wash stability is proven.

-That does not mean every knit golf polo needs the most expensive build.
+That does not mean every knit golf polo needs the most expensive collar construction.

 It means the collar should match the commercial promise of the garment.